vicentecalfo/clone-wars-quotes-api/README.md

-# clone-wars-quotes-api
+# Star Wars: The Clone Wars quote API
-API for all "Star Wars: The Clone Wars" opening quotes.
+Fre API for all "Star Wars: The Clone Wars" opening quotes.